osx-tools/asahi-encrypt/README.md

 >``` txt
 >>>> Mounting the target system on /mnt
 >[sudo] password for albert:
->>>> Shrinking the target root filesystem to accomodate LUKS header
+>>>> Shrinking the target root filesystem to accommodate LUKS header
 >Resize device id 1 (/dev/nvme0n1p6) from 55.79GiB to 55.76GiB
 >>>> Unmounting the target system from /mnt
 >>>> Encrypting the target root partition inplace